JinfengChen/vcf-tab-to-fasta/README.md

 	svn checkout http://vcf-tab-to-fasta.googlecode.com/svn/trunk/ vcf-tab-to-fasta

 This should download everything into a directory named vcf-tab-to-fasta.
-There are some small vcf-tab example files in the example\_files directory, named chr22snps\_head.tab and chrYsnps\_head.tab.
+There are some small vcf-tab example files in the example\_data directory, named chr22snps\_head.tab and chrYsnps\_head.tab.
 These were created using the [VCFtools](http://vcftools.sourceforge.net/) utility [vcf-to-tab](http://vcftools.sourceforge.net/perl_module.html#vcf-to-tab):

 Once that's done, move into the directory: